tldr-pages/tldr/pages/linux/tlp.md

 # tlp

-> Advanced Power Management for Linux.
+> Advanced power management for Linux.

 - Apply settings (according to the actual power source):